 \subsection{Simulation Results \& Analysis}

 Table~\ref{tab:extrinsic_results} summarizes the results from the simulations.
 We observe the following:

 \paragraph{User LMs selectively reveal and revise their intent while avoiding unnecessary details.} The three simulators cover 76-86\% of the units of information from the original intent, indicating they successfully stay on topic.
-Our UserLM-8b is more likely to repeat required information across turns, and less likely to reveal information that is not required to accomplish the task (e.g., revealing a trivial base case for a Python function).
-In contrast, the GPT-based user simulators are more monotonic: they tend to reveal information from the intent once, with less emphasis on revising what they mean by repetition or omitting information.
+Our UserLM-8b is more likely to repeat required information across turns, and less likely to reveal information that is not required to accomplish the task.
+In contrast, the GPT-based simulators are more monotonic: they tend to reveal information from the intent once, with less emphasis on revising what they mean by repetition or omitting information.
 UserLM-8b is the only simulator that introduces additional demands not specified in the original intent.
-We performed manual tagging of the additional demands specified by the UserLM-8b, with the three main categories being: (1) providing example test cases (34\%, e.g., { {\texttt{get\_closest\_vowel("FULL") should return U}}}), (2) defining naming conventions (21\%, e.g., { {\texttt{The function should be named `rabbit'}}}), and (3) implementation constraints (20\%, e.g., { {\texttt{Avoid using the built-in min and max functions}}}).
+We manually labeled the additional demands specified the UserLM-8b, with the three main categories being: (1) providing example test cases (34\%, e.g., { {\texttt{get\_closest\_vowel("FULL") should return U}}}), (2) defining naming conventions (21\%, e.g., { {\texttt{The function should be named `rabbit'}}}), and (3) implementation constraints (20\%, e.g., { {\texttt{Avoid using the built-in min and max functions}}}).
 In contrast, the GPT-based simulators stick to the script, rarely injecting demands, leading to more homogeneous simulations.

 \paragraph{User LMs exhibits more turn variance than the GPT-based simulators.} Our UserLM-8b dynamically decides the granularity of information revealed at each turn, leading to more variation with conversations ranging from 2.1 to 6.7 turns.
 The GPT-based simulators are more consistent, with a narrower range of 3.7 to 5.7 turns.
 This variability is important because it allows UserLM-8b to simulate users with different interaction paces, capturing a broader spectrum of dialogue behaviors.